mahmud0x/mahmud0x/README.md

 ## About Me

 Hello, fellow cyber enthusiasts!
 I'm MAHMUDUZZAMAN KAMOL, a passionate cybersecurity professional with a strong interest in securing digital systems and protecting sensitive data.
-Currently, I'm working as a SOC Intern at SSL Wireless, where I actively contribute to maintaining a secure environment.
+Currently, I'm working as a Associate, SOC at SSL Wireless, where I actively contribute to maintaining a secure environment.

 ## Experience